web3/web3.js/docs/web3-eth-debug.rst

     debug.setVerbosity(level, [, callback])

-Stops writing the Go runtime trace.
+Sets the logging verbosity ceiling.
+Log messages with level up to and including the given level will be printed.
+The verbosity of individual packages and source files can be raised using ``debug.setVerbosityPattern``.

 ----------
 Parameters
 ----------

-1. ``Number`` - The verbosity level
+1. ``level`` - ``Number`` The verbosity level
 1. ``Function`` - (optional) Optional callback, returns an error object as first parameter and the result as second.